internet-sicherheit/ethereum-cache-creator/README.md

 **Notes**

-- File will appear in folder "output".
+- The result file will appear in a newly created directory `output`
-- .json will be added automatically to filename.
+- A `.json` suffix will be added automatically to the specified filename.
-- Start and stop need to be numbers between 0 and 6000000.
+- Start and stop need to be numbers between 0 and the blocknumber of the latest block of the specified network.
 - Stop needs to be higher than start.